philrz/super/book/src/formats/csup.md

 column structures below, is all that is needed to reconstruct all of the original data.

+>[!NOTE]
-> _Each row reassembly record has its own layout of columnar
+> Each row reassembly record has its own layout of columnar
 > values and there is no attempt made to store like-typed columns from different
-> schemas in the same physical column._
+> schemas in the same physical column.

 The notation `<any_column>` refers to any instance of the five column types:
 * [`<record_column>`](#record-column),